One day in Lucca: practical tips and recommendations on what to see in this beautiful town in Northern Tuscany

-Over the course of the centuries, after the fall of the Western Roman Empire, the area fell into disgrace and the amphitheater got effectively dismantled, its pieced getting taken and uses as building materials.
+Over the course of the centuries, after the fall of the Western Roman Empire, the area fell into disgrace.

-On wjat remained of the structure, the inhabitants built houses that now form the main shape of the piazza.
+On what remained of the structure, the inhabitants built houses that now form the main shape of the piazza.

-Additional building used to be in the center however, 1830 the piazza acquired the shape we see now, thanks to the work of Archictect Nottolini and it is now, I believe, one of the most beautiful historical piazzas in Italy.
+However, in 1830, the piazza acquired the shape we see now, thanks to the work of Architect Nottolini and it is now, I believe, one of the most beautiful historical piazzas in Italy.

 Visit Lucca’s 100 churches (or at least a few of them!)

-Lucca is known as ‘the city of 100 churches’ because of the staggering high number of religious building this small town manages to pack in.
+Lucca is known as ‘the city of 100 churches’ because of the staggeringly high number of religious buildings this small town manages to pack in.

-Seeing all of them in a day is out of the question, but some are absolutely worth additn even to a one day itinerary.
+Seeing all of them in a day is out of the question, but some are absolutely worth adding even to a one-day itinerary.